naasking/HigherLogics.Locale/README.md

 # HigherLogics.Locale

-This project is intended to provide general business functionality, like:
+This project is intended to provide some general business functionality, like:

  * mailing address parsing and validation
  * a currency-typed Money abstraction

-The current project name is a bit of a misnomer.
-It should probably be something more like HigherLogics.Sales or HigherLogics.Enterprise (accounting?).
+The current project name is preliminary and will not reflect the final name or organization of these abstractions.

 # Future Work

- * maybe make country, currency, continents, and their associations dynamically loaded so we don't need to rebuild for any changes?
+ * make country, currency, continents, and their associations dynamically loaded so we don't need to rebuild for any changes
  * Fixed\<T\> should reference HigherLogics.Algebra
- * An invoice type that abstracts over an invoice via Func\<Invoice, Money, LineItem\>, which can provide context
- * exchange rate conversions (online? offline? manual?)
- * BillOfMaterials?
  * extensions for mailing address validation to verify it via an online source?
- * payment processing? maybe under HigherLogics.Enterprise.Payments/Sales?